What you can do today to protect against quantum computing

 It’s easy to get caught up in the whirlwind of enthusiasm for the future of secure communications promised by new quantum technology.
 But as each new innovation gets us closer to the reality of quantum computing, we must be ready to protect sensitive government data from the potentially devastating hacking threats that loom just beyond the horizon.

-Bill Becker is technical director of SafeNet Assured Technologies.
+Bill Becker is the vice president of product management for SafeNet Assured Technologies.